 - 8 ounces cream cheese room temperature

-- Preheat oven to 375°F. Line a baking sheet with parchment paper, making sure to leave a bit of extra paper hanging over either end.
+- Preheat oven to 350°F. Line a baking sheet with parchment paper, making sure to leave a bit of extra paper hanging over either end.

 - While the cake cools, make the filling.
-Mix the cream cheese, butter, and powdered sugar together until smooth.
+Mix the cream cheese, butter, and powdered sugar together until smooth.8 ounces cream cheese, 6 tablespoons (85g) unsalted butter, 1 cup (120g) powdered sugar

 - Once the cake has cooled to room temperature, carefully unroll.
 Spread the filling over the cake.
 Re-roll, this time peeling the parchment paper off as you go.
 Wrap in plastic wrap and chill in the refrigerator for at least 1 hour.